Can Logistics Technology Really Improve Supply Chain Visibility?

 May 12, 2017

 Globalization in trade and logistics is not a new trend in the market.
-However, the successful company is one that combines visibility in its supply chain, market data and intelligence.
+However, a successful company is one that combines visibility in its supply chain, market data, and intelligence.

 While technology is important to boosting visibility and improving supply chains, choosing the right technology is most important.
 According to a study by the Business Continuity Institute, over 78% of organizations have poor or inadequate visibility of their supply chains, due largely to having the wrong systems in place.
 A number of companies have invested in Enterprise Resource Planning (ERP) and Transportation Management Systems (TMS).
 For many of these companies, there is a belief that value building begins and ends with these systems.